Table of Contents

 Be all that you can be.

 Take charge of your future.
-Enrol in night classes.
+Enroll in night classes.

 9. Pride/Vanity